 “I Lived, We Live: What Did We Miss?” leverages spatial storytelling to describe the journey of Hazelwood, a neighborhood in Pittsburgh that has experienced urban violence and poverty stemming from institutional divestiture and the vanishing steel industry.
-Created as my senior capstone project at Carnegie Mellon University, the exhibit questions the larger systemic forces in our society, while creating a space for the community to be empowered by vulnerability, strengthened from compassion and engaged with the issues that matter to them.
+Created as my senior capstone project at Carnegie Mellon University, the exhibit questions the larger systemic forces in our society, while creating a space for the community to be empowered by vulnerability, strengthened from compassion and engaged with the issues that matter most to them.

 Five interactive experiences throughout the space were designed to provide opportunities for listening, learning and reflecting.
 The exhibit sets the tone for positive change, and recognizes the power and resilience of the Hazelwood community if given opportunities to learn and grow.
 Through curated artifacts and personal stories from community members, a meaningful narrative began to take shape, one designed to amplify the voices of forgotten lives, hopes, and dreams in this community.